 A cap limit was introduced in July 2013 that affects working age people who are claiming benefits.
 The government introduced the benefit cap to ensure that workless households no longer receive more in benefits than the average working family, after tax and national insurance.
-Therefore, if a workless household receives more in benefits than the government says that they should, their housing benefit has been reduced or 'capped'.
+Therefore, if a workless household receives more in benefits than the government says they should, their housing benefit will be reduced or 'capped'.

 If your benefit has been capped you may have to use money from your other benefits to pay some or all of your rent.
-In the future, the benefit cap will form part of the new universal credit system.
+The benefit cap will also form part of the universal credit system.

 The benefit cap applies to the combined income of: